 The damage done to your lifestyle will also need to be included.
 While these losses are non-economic, your Baton Rouge personal injury lawyer will be able to help you arrive at a fair assessment of their value.
-These include pain and suffering, loss of consortium, emotional distress, and lost enjoyment of life.
+These include pain and suffering, loss of consortium, emotional distress, the effects of a disfiguring injury, and lost enjoyment of life.

 While not always the case, your final payout will probably come from the at-fault party’s insurance company.
 Even when an insurer isn’t involved, an opposing attorney most likely will be.
 Either way, these professionals are not going to have your best interests in mind when making you a settlement offer.

-The aftermath of a catastrophic injury can be a confusing time, which is why we’ve provided answers here to a few of the questions we hear on a regular basis.
+The aftermath of a catastrophic injury can be a confusing time, which is why we’ve provided answers here to a few of the questions we are asked by our clients on a regular basis.
 If you would like more specific information as it pertains to your unique situation, please contact our office so that you can speak with a Baton Rouge personal injury lawyer.

-Yes, as long as you are the child’s legal guardian or have parental rights, you can file a personal injury claim on his or her behalf.
+Yes.
+Just because children are not legally allowed to file lawsuits does not mean that they aren’t afforded the same rights as those of us who do meet the legal age requirements.
+As long as you are the child’s legal guardian or have parental rights, you can file a personal injury claim on his or her behalf.

 Louisiana provides a much shorter window of opportunity for seeking damages than most other states.
 You are allowed a liberative prescription of just one year.
 If you wait longer than that, your case will most likely be dismissed, making it essential to begin work on your case as soon as possible.

-At Spencer Calahan Injury Lawyers, we take pride in getting the best result possible for our clients.
+Get in touch with the team of highly trained professionals at Spencer Calahan Injury Lawyers.
+We take pride in getting the best results possible for our clients.
 We know personal injury law, and we won’t allow an insurance company or opposing attorney to take advantage of you.

 To discuss your case in detail with an experienced Baton Rouge personal injury lawyer, give us a call at 225-387-2323 or reach us through our online contact form at the bottom of this page.